 Revenue Growth & Market Exposure

-BCE Inc. is strategically well-positioned across all product lines and is a market leader in the Internet and TV.
+BCE is strategically positioned across all product lines and is a market leader in the Internet and TV.
 Growing demand for data and communication infrastructure should act as a tailwind for the company.
-Bell Canada’s wireless segment is a fast-growing, high margin business.
-The roll-out of Bell’s all-fibre internet network will ensure gigabit internet speeds, home Wi-Fi, and innovative TV services, which will support in retaining its customer base.
+Bell Canada’s wireless segment is a fast growing, high margin business.

-Rogers Communications is the second largest telecom company in Canada with Telus following closely behind.
-Other smaller competitors include Shaw Communications and Cogeco Cable Inc. Shaw is amongst the large providers of residential communication services in Canada.
+Other competitors include Shaw Communication and Cogeco Inc. Shaw is amongst the large providers of residential communication services in Canada.
 Cogeco provides cable TV, telephone, and Internet to customers in Ontario, Quebec, and some parts of the US.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|